ArielSemel/Auction-Project-Backend/README.md

-# Auction-Project-Backend
+# auction-project-backend
-A RESTful API for online auctions with real-time bidding, built with Spring Boot and MySQL.
+auction backend project with java SpringBoot and MySQL